-- 4.17 Form of Warrant issued to Perrin, Holden & Davenport Capital Corp. and certain principals thereof (with attached schedule of parties and terms thereto), incorporated by reference to Exhibit 4.4 of the Form 10-QSB for the quarter ended March 31, 2002. - 4.18 Securities Purchase Agreement by and between Senesco and Stanford Venture Capital Holdings, Inc. dated November 30, 2001, incorporated by reference to Exhibit 10.1 of the Form 10-QSB for the quarter ended December 31, 2001. - 4.19 Securities Purchase Agreement by and between Senesco and Stanford Venture Capital Holdings, Inc. dated January 16, 2002, incorporated by reference to Exhibit 10.2 of the Form 10-QSB for the quarter ended December 31, 2001. - 4.20 Form of Securities Purchase Agreement by and between Senesco and certain directors of Senesco (with attached schedule of parties and terms thereto), incorporated by reference to Exhibit 10.3 of the Form 10-QSB for the quarter ended December 31, 2001. - 4.21 Form of Securities Purchase Agreement by and between Senesco and certain accredited investors (with attached schedule of parties and terms thereto), incorporated by reference to Exhibit 10.4 of the Form 10-QSB for the quarter ended December 31, 2001, and Exhibit 10.2 of the Form 10-QSB for the quarter ended March 31, 2002. - 4.22 Form of Registration Rights Agreement by and between Senesco and each of Stanford Venture Capital Holdings, Inc. and certain directors of Senesco (with attached schedule of parties and terms thereto), incorporated by reference to Exhibit 10.5 of the Form 10-QSB for the quarter ended December 31, 2001. - 4.23 Form of Registration Rights Agreement by and between Senesco and each of certain accredited investors (with attached schedule of parties and terms thereto), incorporated by reference to Exhibit 10.6 of the Form 10-QSB for the quarter ended December 31, 2001, and Exhibit 10.4 of the Form 10-QSB for the quarter ended March 31, 2002. - 5.1 Opinion of Hale and Dorr LLP. - 23.1+ Consent of Goldstein Golub Kessler LLP. - 23.2 Consent of Hale and Dorr LLP (included in Exhibit 5.1). - 24.1 Power of Attorney (included on signature page). - Previously filed. - + Filed herewith.
+- 4.1 Form of Warrant issued to certain accredited investors (with attached schedule of parties and terms thereto).
+Incorporated by reference to Exhibit 4.1 of our Current Report on Form 8-K, filed on February 3, 2004. - 10.1 Form of Securities Purchase Agreement by and between Senesco Technologies, Inc. and certain accredited investors (with attached schedule of parties and terms thereto).
+Incorporated by reference to Exhibit 10.1 of our Current Report on Form 8-K, filed on February 3, 2004. - 10.2 Form of Registration Rights Agreement by and between Senesco Technologies, Inc. and certain accredited investors (with attached schedule of parties and terms thereto).
+Incorporated by reference to Exhibit 10.2 of our Current Report on Form 8-K, filed on February 3, 2004. - 10.3 Amendment No. 1 to the Securities Purchase Agreement by and between Senesco Technologies, Inc. and Crestview Capital Master, L.L.C.
+Incorporated by reference to Exhibit 10.1 of our Current Report on Form 8-K, filed on February 13, 2004. - Amendment No. 1 to the Registration Rights Agreement by and between Senesco Technologies, Inc. and Crestview Capital Master, L.L.C.
+Incorporated by reference to Exhibit 10.2 of our Current Report on Form 8-K, filed on February 13, 2004. - 5.1 Opinion of Hale and Dorr LLP. - 23.1 Consent of Goldstein Golub Kessler LLP. - 23.2 Consent of Hale and Dorr LLP (included in Exhibit 5.1). - 24.1 Power of Attorney (included on signature page).

+Filed herewith.